homemech/unity-pattern-combo/README.md

 Open **PatternComboDemo** in the UnityPatternCombo folder.

 **Note:** This project requires a **game controller** given the arcade/action game style of the combo system.
-That said, you can edit the SideFighterControls input actions in the **ComboScripts** folder if you would like to add keyboard buttons.
+Buttons are named to the XBox controller layout.
+You can edit the SideFighterControls input actions in the **ComboScripts** folder if you would like to add keyboard buttons.